gianca1992/url-shortener-yourls/README.md

 # url-shortener-yourls
-A step by step deployment guide for YOURLS https://github.com/YOURLS/YOURLS
+A step by step deployment guide for [YOURLS](https://github.com/YOURLS/YOURLS).

 Yourls is an open-source project allowing to run Your Own URL Shortener, on your server, using the domain or subdomain of your choice.

-I have deployed my own instance of YOURLS and shared in this repo a step by step guide based on https://yourls.org/docs/
+I have deployed my own instance of YOURLS and shared in this repo a step by step guide based on the [official docs](https://yourls.org/docs/).

-Provision a Linux server and:
+Provision a Ubuntu Linux server and:

 ###  A
 Install dependencies